Clotted cream: Preparation

 Traditionally, clotted cream was created by straining fresh cow's milk, letting it stand in a shallow pan in a cool place for several hours to allow the cream to rise to the surface, then heating it either over hot cinders or in a water bath, before a slow cooling.
 The clots that formed on the top were then skimmed off with a long-handled cream-skimmer, known in Devon as a reamer or raimer.
-By the mid-1930s, the traditional way of using milk brought straight from the dairy was becoming a rarity in Devon because using a cream separator actively separated the cream from the milk using centrifugal force, which produced far more clotted cream than the traditional method from the same amount of milk.
-As a farmer's wife in Poundsgate said, "the separator saves a whole cow!"
+By the mid-1930s the traditional way of using milk brought straight from the dairy was becoming a rarity in Devon because using a cream separator actively separated the cream from the milk using centrifugal force, which produced far more clotted cream than the traditional method from the same amount of milk.

-Today, there are two distinct modern methods for making clotted cream.
+Today, there are two distinct methods for making clotted cream.
 The "float cream method" includes scalding a floating layer of double cream in milk (skimmed or whole) in shallow trays.
 To scald, the trays are heated using steam or very hot water.
 After the mixture has been heated for up to an hour it is slowly cooled for 12 hours or more, before the cream is separated and packaged.
-The "scald cream method" is similar, but the milk layer is removed and a layer of cream which has been mechanically separated to a minimum fat level is used.
+The "scald cream method" is similar, but the milk layer is removed and a layer of cream, which has been mechanically separated to a minimum fat level is used.
 This cream is then heated in a similar manner, but at a lower temperature and after a set amount of time it is then chilled and packaged.
 In the United Kingdom the resultant cream is deemed to be equivalent to pasteurised for legal purposes.
 Unlike pasteurisation, however, there is no requirement for the temperatures to be recorded on thermograph charts.
 As the temperatures are lower than used in standard pasteurisation, much care is needed in ensuring high standards of hygiene.